intellij-rust/intellij-rust/ARCHITECTURE.md

 only the part corresponding to the changed files needs to be flushed.

 These indexes power go to class and go to symbol functionality.
-They are also used during resolve to find parent module for a file and to get the list of impls for a type.
+They are also used during resolve to find the parent module for a file and to get the list of `impl`s for a type.

 But the main use of indexes is for building a stub tree.
 Stub tree is a condensed AST, which includes information necessary for the resolve and nothing